 Too many colors can detract and make each piece in your room feel like it stands alone.
 One should repeat the same colors throughout the space to bring items (and the room) together.
-This is why a colorful mosaic chandelier make a great complement to most decors.
+This is why a colorful Moroccan chandelier Turkish makes a great complement to most decors.
 Because they come in an endless variety of colors, you are certain to find one that matches your colors.

 Choose a unifying pattern

 A shape or motif used throughout the space can bring a room together and keep decor from appearing scattered.
-A colorful mosaic lamp is a wonderful complement to mosaic tiling on the floor, counter top or table.
-It give textural continuity that enhances the impact of the artistry.
+A colorful Moroccan pendant light is a wonderful complement to mosaic tiling on the floor, countertop or table.
+It gives textural continuity that enhances the impact of the artistry.